danjan1234/Browser-based-Python-data-acquisition-APP/README.md

 1. A plot that shows the dependence of the outputs on the inputs
 1. A text field that display application status and system messages, e.g., error messages

+## Requirement
+Note this project is for Python 3 only.
+The following Python modules are required:
+1. Bokeh
+1. Flask
+1. Numpy
+1. Pandas

 ## How to use
 ### Create your own application class
 In order to create browser-based acquisition program, one only needs to work on the application class (AcquisitionAPP from `acquisition_app.py`).
 Note the included version is a full-fledged demo application.
 In order to create your own applications, inherit this class and override the following attributes and methods: